shaivipandey/eas503-notes/chapters/01/numeric_data_types.md

 # Numeric Data Types

-Python support many different data types.
-We will introduce them as we use them.
-It is important to know the data types because every value in Python has a data type and the data types of values determine how they behave when they are combined.
+Python supports various data types, which we will introduce as we encounter them.
+Understanding data types is crucial because each value in Python is associated with a specific data type, and the behavior of values when they are combined is determined by their data types.

 To determine the data type of a value, you can use the `type()` function.

 ```{code-cell} ipython3
 type(2)